Modulus stabilization of modular flavor models in Jordan frame supergravity: Introduction

-Experiences from heterotic string theory on moduli stabilization~\cite{target:space,Leedom:2022zdm,Gonzalo:2018guu} indicate that the scalar potential favors minima at the boundary of the fundamental domain or at the imaginary axis $\Re\tau=0$.
-In the minimal modular flavor models without flavons, the VEV of $\tau$ can also be the only source of CP symmetry breaking ~\cite{Baur:2019kwi,Novichkov:2019sqv,Ishiguro:2020nuf,Feruglio:2021dte}.
-So, it is desirable to stabilize the $\tau$ value inside the fundamental domain of the modular group to act as the CP-breaking source.
-However, detailed discussions reveal that it is not easy to obtain the desired modulus VEV inside the fundamental domain unless $m\neq 0$ and $n=0$ are chosen for $H(\tau)$ in the case of a single modulus field.
-Besides, to obtain a dS vacua with tiny positive vacuum energy, additional "matter"-like fields with additional uplifting contributions are always needed, complicating the search for potential minima of the scalar potential.
+Studies of moduli stabilization in heterotic string theory~\cite{target:space,Leedom:2022zdm,Gonzalo:2018guu} indicate that the scalar potential typically favors minima located either at the boundary of the fundamental domain or exclusively along the imaginary axis $\Re\tau=0$ (though exceptions do exist).
+However, in minimal modular flavor models devoid of flavons, the VEV of $\tau$ can serve as the sole source of CP symmetry breaking~\cite{Baur:2019kwi,Novichkov:2019sqv,Ishiguro:2020nuf,Feruglio:2021dte}.
+Consequently, it is highly desirable to stabilize $\tau$ strictly inside the fundamental domain of the modular group (rather than on its boundary) to properly act as this CP-breaking source.
+Nevertheless, detailed analyses reveal that obtaining a viable modulus VEV inside the fundamental domain proves challenging in single-modulus scenarios, unless specific parameter configurations—such as $m\neq 0$ and $n=0$ for the function $H(\tau)$—are chosen.
+Furthermore, constructing a de Sitter (dS) vacuum with a remarkably tiny positive vacuum energy typically necessitates additional ''matter-like'' fields to provide uplifting contributions.
+This inevitably complicates the multidimensional search for the true minima of the scalar potential.